Metformin is increasingly being prescribed for people who live with polycystic ovary syndrome (PCOS).

 Metformin has also not undergone rigorous clinical trials in pregnant and breastfeeding women, although there is evidence to suggest that it would be effective.

-If you are trying to conceive and have PCOS, your doctor may prescribe metformin for you off-label because it can help to restore regular menstrual cycles and ovulation.
+If you are trying to become pregnant and have PCOS, your doctor may prescribe metformin for you off-label because it can help to restore regular menstrual cycles and ovulation.
 It’s important to discuss whether it’s safe to continue taking the drug if and when you become pregnant.

 Unfortunately, polycystic ovary syndrome is a chronic condition without a known cure.
 However, the symptoms of PCOS can be managed by medications, including metformin.